rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

 ## `mod` and the Filesystem

-Every module in Rust starts with the `mod` keyword.
-In this next example, we'll start again by making a new project with Cargo.
-This time, instead of a binary, we're going to make a library: a project that other people would pull into their projects as a dependency.
+We'll start our module example by making a new project with Cargo, but instead of creating a binary crate, we're going to make a library crate: a project that other people can pull into their projects as a dependency.
 We saw this with the `rand` crate in Chapter 2.

-Imagine that we're creating a library to provide some general networking functionality, and we decide to call our library `communicator`.
-To create this library, we won't use the `--bin` option like we have before.
-This is because by default cargo will create a library:
+We'll create a skeleton of a library that provides some general networking functionality; we're going to concentrate on the organization of the modules and functions, but not worry about what code goes in the function bodies.
+We'll call our library `communicator`.
+By default, cargo will create a library unless another type of project is specified, so if we leave off the `--bin` option that we've been using so far our project will be a library:

 ```bash
 $ cargo new communicator
 $ cd communicator
 ```

-Notice that Cargo generated `src/lib.rs` instead of `src/main.rs` for us, and inside it we'll find this:
+Notice that Cargo generated *src/lib.rs* instead of *src/main.rs*.
+Inside *src/lib.rs* we'll find this:

 Filename: src/lib.rs